 And when Stage West founder Jerry Russell moved the theater back into this former warehouse on West Vickery, they had four weeks to open it.
 Schultes – and others – installed seats, put down tiles, painted walls.

-Meaning she’s done just about everything a person can do at Stage West.
+Meaning she’s done just about everything a person can do in a theater, other than bricklaying and pouring concrete.
 So now, at 40, Schultes runs the place.
 She still acts, still directs – and still finds time to help design the sound for the company’s newest offering, ‘Stupid [Expletive] Bird,’ a sardonic update of Chekhov’s play, ‘The Seagull.’

 Even so, Schultes says, with all this experience and work background, “I’m basically flying by the seat of my pants.
 I’ve never been this busy, and I just keep hoping that no one finds out that I’m just making it up as I go along.”

-“There was no other option for me,” she says about career choices.
+“There was no other option for me,” she says.
 “I lit up watching shows.
 I was in awe of The.
 Whole.
 Thing.”

 So perhaps Schultes was destined to run a theater someday.
-But she more or less inherited running Stage West from Russell, its beloved founder, who died three years ago.
+But she more or less inherited running Stage West from Russell, its beloved founder – after he died three years ago.
 She and longtime Stage West actor-director Jim Covault were co-producers until Covault retired last September, leaving her in charge.
-But because Jerry Russell was also Schultes’ mentor, that adds more weight.
+But because Jerry Russell was also Schultes’ mentor, that adds even more emotional freight.
 Running Stage West is both a professional and personal legacy.